-Enter contributions to a traditional IRA made in 2022 and through April 18, 2023, designated for 2022.
+Enter contributions to a traditional IRA made in 2024 and through April 15, 2025, designated for 2024.

-Report gross contributions, including the amount allocable to the cost of life insurance (see [Box 6](#), later) and including any excess contributions, even if the excess contributions were withdrawn.
+Report gross contributions, including the amount allocable to the cost of life insurance (see [Box 6.
+Life Insurance Cost Included in Box 1](#), later) and including any excess contributions, even if the excess contributions were withdrawn.
 If an excess contribution is treated as a contribution in a subsequent year under section 219(f)(6), do not report it on Form 5498 for the subsequent year.
 It has already been reported as a contribution on Form 5498 for the year it was actually contributed.

-Also include employee contributions to an IRA under a SEP plan.
-These are contributions made by the employee, not by the employer, that are treated as regular IRA contributions subject to the 100% of compensation and \$X,XXX (\$X,XXX for participants age 50 or older) limits of section 219.
+Also include employer contributions to an IRA that are not made pursuant to a SEP arrangement (which include employer contributions that are nominally under a SEP arrangement but that exceed the definite written allocation formula of the SEP arrangement).
+Such contributions are contributions made by the employee, not by the employer, that are treated as regular IRA contributions subject to the 100% of compensation and \$6,500 (\$7,500 for participants age 50 or older) limits of section 219.
 Do not include employer SEP IRA contributions or SARSEP contributions under section 408(k)(6).
 Instead, include them in box 8.